Introduction to Robots-as-a-Service

-Autonomous Mobile Robot companies such as inVia Robotics, Savioke, Cobalt Robotics and Knightscope have demonstrated success in delivering solutions with business models which enable customers to pay-as-they-go in a subscription or metric-based financing model.
+The business model for buying and selling industrial equipment is rapidly evolving.
+The convergence of cloud-based solutions for IT infrastructure and the success of Software-as-a-Service (SaaS) enterprise software licensing is now influencing how Autonomous Mobile Robot companies are selling their solutions.
+Autonomous Mobile Robot companies such as Locus Robotics, inVia Robotics, Savioke (now Relay Robotics), Cobalt Robotics and Knightscope have demonstrated success in delivering solutions with business models which enable customers to pay-as-they-go in a subscription or metric-based financing model.
 Let’s look at how you should evaluate a Robots-as-a-Service (RaaS) offering from a potential robot supplier.

 This article introduces the business model for deploying robotic-based solutions as a service or as a subscription model.
-For the buyer of Autonomous Mobile Robot (AMR) solutions, this white paper will outline how the concept of subscription based pricing and service delivery is different from the classic capital equipment sales and support model.
+For the buyer of Autonomous Mobile Robot (AMR) solutions, this white paper will outline how the concept of subscription-based pricing and service delivery is different from the classic capital equipment sales and support model.
 This will prepare you to conduct an educated proposal process and acquire the right solution for your automation needs.

 For more than 30 years, the robotics market has operated on the “classic” capital equipment product design and sales business model.
 Under this sales strategy, new products are developed to meet a market need and then marketed and sold to target customers as a capital asset purchase.

-Like any subscription business model, you will get better rates by signing a longer term contract with the RaaS vendor.
+Like any subscription business model, you will get better rates by signing a longer-term contract with the RaaS vendor.

 Are you a robot manufacturer?

 This article is focused on the RaaS story from the perspective of the automation buyer, and you should finish reading it.
-However, we’ve produced a separate article which helps robotic automation vendors design, build and optimize a RaaS-based automation business.
+However, we’ve produced a separate article that helps robotic automation vendors design, build and optimize a RaaS-based automation business.